8base/Documentation/docs/backend/8base-console-graphql-api-queries-aggregation-query.md

 ---
 id: '8base-console-graphql-api-queries-aggregation-query'
 sidebar_label: 'Aggregation Query'
+redirect_from: '/backend/graphql-api/queries/aggregation-query'
-slug: '/backend/graphql-api/queries/aggregation-query'
+slug: '/projects/backend/graphql-api/queries/aggregation-query'
 ---

 # Simple Aggregation

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ## Using aggregators in queries

 You can fetch aggregations on nodes using an aggregation query.
 Currently the available aggregation function is `count`.

 <div class="code-sample">
 <div>